ryanmarkdinglasa/quiz-app/README.md

 ## INSTRUCTIONS
 -   To start, restore the database.
 Then start the server and open the project.

-*Web Developement
-Create a Student Examination System
+- Create a Student Examination System

 Modules.
 1. Create a Module that can manage students.